breatheco-de/projects/p/css/beginner/instagram-post/README.md

 ## Instructions

-Create the HTML and CSS needed to replicate [this exact same picture](https://projects.breatheco.de/json?slug=instagram-post&preview).
+Create the HTML and CSS needed to replicate

 ## What to do if you are stuck?